ALEEEHU/Awesome-Text2X-Resources/README.md

   title={Generating Human Motion in 3D Scenes from Text Descriptions}, author={Cen, Zhi and Pi, Huaijin and Peng, Sida and Shen, Zehong and Yang, Minghui and Shuai, Zhu and Bao, Hujun and Zhou, Xiaowei}, booktitle={CVPR}, year={2024}
 }

+@inproceedings{yang2024omnimotiongpt,
+  title={OmniMotionGPT: Animal Motion Generation with Limited Data}, author={Yang, Zhangsihao and Zhou, Mingyuan and Shan, Mengyi and Wen, Bingbing and Xuan, Ziwei and Hill, Mitch and Bai, Junjie and Qi, Guo-Jun and Wang, Yalin}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={1249--1259}, year={2024}
+}